data-science-ucsb/ds-website/index.md

         content: >-
           Our project showcase will be on on April 14th, 2022.
 Selected groups will present their data science projects to a panel of judges and have the opportunity to earn company sponsored awards.
 The project showcase will be followed by a networking event.
       - title: When Do We Meet?
-        image: images/home1.jpg
+        image: images/kickoff.jpg
         content: >-
           General meetings are on Tuesdays and from 7:00 - 9:00 PM.
-Winter quarter meeting locations will be announced soon.
+Winter quarter meetings will remain via Zoom until the university resumes in-person classes.
         actions:
           - label: Events
             url: /events-calendar